 - 1. Why do you think it is necessary to use very small and exact volumes of material in biotechnology? - 2.
-Read through the Methods section on pages 17 through 19 and briefly outline the steps, using words and a flowchart.
+Read through the Methods section on pages A-15 through A-17 and briefly outline the steps, using words and a flowchart.